 NordVPN claims to offer a Linux app, but it’s actually a repository package with installation instructions rather than a program with a GUI.
-It won’t feature any buttons, maps or graphs, but it will enable you to use special NordVPN commands in the Terminal; if that’s not your cup of tea, you can configure a third party client with a GUI, such as OAST, to handle your NordVPN connection.
+It won’t feature any buttons, maps or graphs, but it will enable you to use special NordVPN commands in the Terminal.
+If that’s not your cup of tea, you can configure a third-party desktop program, such as OAST, to handle your NordVPN connection from a Linux OS.

 Browser extensions are available for Chrome and Firefox.
 Technically, these are encrypted proxies rather than VPNs – they only encrypt your browser traffic with TLS, but they do allow you to change your location and IP address, plus they’re handy for usage on work or school computers that don’t allow you to install standalone programs.

-That’s it for official apps, but NordVPN does provide configuration guides for many other OSes and devices, including the DD-WRT, Tomato, OpenWRT and Asus WRT router firmwares; Synology and QNAP NAS systems; BlackBerry 10 mobile devices; and Raspberry Pi single board computers.
+That’s it for official apps, but NordVPN does provide configuration guides for many other OSes and devices, including the DD-WRT, Tomato, OpenWRT and Asus WRT router firmware; Synology and QNAP NAS systems; BlackBerry 10 mobile devices; and Raspberry Pi single-board computers.

 NordVPN’s apps share the same overall appearance and functionality across both mobile and desktop platforms.
 The consistency is nice – you won’t experience a learning curve when switching devices and the design ties everything together quite comfortably.

-Once you start an app up and log in, you’re greeted with a stylized world map that’s dotted with trees, boats and pins.
-The latter denotes server locations; you can click or tap on one to have NordVPN connect to the fastest server in that country.
+Once you start up an app and log in, you’re greeted with a stylized world map that’s dotted with trees, boats, and pins.
+The pins denote server locations.
+And for ease of use, you can click or tap on them to trigger a NordVPN connection.

 While the map is attractive and simple to control, the location pins can get a little crowded and hard to select if you’re zoomed out, particularly in server-dense regions like Europe.
 There are no country labels, either, so you’d do well to brush up on your geography before browsing it.

-You’ll also find lists of NordVPN’s Specialty servers, which are optimized for specific uses such as P2P/torrenting, dedicated IPs, Double VPN and Onion over VPN (we’ll go over these features later on).
-These lists work in the same manner as the general server list: you can quickly connect to whichever server NordVPN deems the fastest or you can browse and select one in the city of your choice.
+You’ll also find lists of NordVPN’s specialty servers, which are optimized for specific uses such as P2P/torrenting, dedicated IPs, Double VPN and Onion Over VPN (we’ll go over these features later on).
+These lists work in the same manner as the general server list: you can quickly connect to whichever server NordVPN deems the fastest, or you can browse and select one in a city of your choice.

 Overall, the NordVPN user experience is a positive one: the website and apps are easy on the eyes and not too tough on the noggin.
 It’s nice that the information provided by the website is so accessible to the lay user, but it would be even nicer if more detailed technical documentation was offered for transparency purposes.